Edudeiko/DS-Unit-3-part-3-Web-app/README.md

 heroku addons:create heroku-postgresql:hobby-dev #> create DATABASE_URL in heroku

-heroku config #> Check on changies
+heroku config #> Check on changes

 # insert parameters in to TablePlus

-#username, password, host/socket, database
+#> username, password, host/socket, database

 FLASK_APP=web_app flask db init #>may see Error: Directory migrations already exists and is not empty and its ok